Hugh Price Hughes

-Hugh Price Hughes (8 February 1847 – 17 November 1902) was a Welsh Protestant clergyman and religious reformer in the Methodist tradition.
+Hugh Price Hughes (8 February 1847 – 17 November 1902) was a Welsh Methodist clergyman and religious reformer.
 He served in multiple leadership roles in the Wesleyan Methodist Church.
 He organised the West London Methodist Mission, a key Methodist organisation today.
 Recognised as one of the greatest orators of his era, Hughes also founded and edited an influential newspaper, the Methodist Times in 1885.
-His editorials helped convince Methodists to break their longstanding support for the Conservatives and support the more moralistic Liberal Party, which other Nonconformist Protestants were already supporting.
+His editorials helped convince Methodists to break their longstanding support for the Conservatives and support the more moralistic Liberal Party, which other Nonconformist Protestants already supported.

 Biography

 Hughes was born in Carmarthen, and was educated at Richmond Theological College and University College London.
-His sister was the teacher Elizabeth Phillips Hughes.
-He married Katherine Hughes (née Barrett).
+His sisters were Frances Hughes and the teacher Elizabeth Phillips Hughes.
+He was appointed to the Dover Methodist circuit in 1869 moving to Brighton a year later.
 In 1885, he founded the Methodist Times, and in 1887 he was appointed Superintendent of the West London Methodist Mission.
 His wife Katherine organised and led the innovative Sisters of the People, social work volunteers attached to the West London Mission.

+In 1893 he came to the aid of his sister Frances Hughes who had been employed as the head of the Women's hall of residence for Bangor University.
+She found herself central to a national debate concerning her comments to Elspeth Rhys about her daughter's visits to a student named Violet Osborn.
+She was said to have questioned Osborn's integrity and intentions.
+Violet Osborn heard of this conversation and appealed to the University Senate.
+The Senate stood by Violet Osborn and the governors of the halls of residence backed Frances.
+Hugh Price Hughes wrote to The Times in 1893 pointing out that his sister Frances had been mistreated.
+He supported her view that students who decided to opt-in to staying at hall should not mix with those who opted-out.
+He added to the fuss by using the phrase "unattached" to refer to women students who were not in hall.
+The implications of the term implied a lack of supervision and the college objected.
+However the term "unattached" was re-used by the media as they continued to report the matter.

 In 1896, he was elected first president of the National Council of Evangelical Free Churches, an organisation he helped create.
 In 1898, he was elected President of the Wesleyan Methodist Conference for a year-long term.